Check List for Undergraduate Students

 Check your WebAdvisor account to see if you have been approved to graduate.

 Once you have submitted an intent-to-graduate form and the Registrar has cleared you for graduation, your eligibility to participate will appear in the Graduation Eligibility link under your Academic Profile section of WebAdvisor.
 In this listing you will find how your name will appear on your diploma and if you are eligible for Latin Honors.
-This will go live in the WebAdvisor portal sometime in mid-spring 2014.
 If you do not see your approval, please check with the Registrar's Office at your earliest convenience either in person at Office 107 of the Shaughnessy Building, or by emailing email@example.com.